mineral-ui/mineral-ui/src/website/app/pages/Theming/theming.md

 The themes distributed as part of Mineral UI include a value for `color_primary` but do not include a value for `Button_color`.
-In our component code, we leave the component-level variable, `Button_color`, as a hook for you to define if you’d like.
+In our component code, we leave the component-level variable `Button_color` as a hook for you to define if you’d like.
 Component-level theme variables start with the capitalized component name to differentiate from the global variables.
 When you’d like to override the Mineral UI theme at a component level in your app, you can